thebrisly/Language_Level_Detector_DataScience/README.md

 Even though we couldn't get all the metrics, the relatively high accuracy suggests our advanced language model did well in assessing language proficiency.

+This result can be explained with the fact that CamemBERT is better at understanding the French language than traditional models because it's designed specifically for that purpose.
+It learns the details and connections in the language really well.

 ### 3.4 Development of a User-Friendly Interface
 Creating a small website that uses our model and can predict the level of any sentence given to it (with a % of failure - of course).